Wills, Estate Planning, & Trusts

-For those with minor children, a will is imperative to provide for guardianship and trusts in the event of the death of both parents.
+For those with minor children, a will is imperative to provide for guardianship and trust in the event of the death of both parents.

 In addition to wills and trusts, many individuals need healthcare agency designations, living wills, and general powers of attorney.

-Our wills, estates, and trusts practice at Mast Law Firm has over four decades of experience with meeting the needs of our clients and their families.
-We have followed our estate plans from drafting and execution, through revision, and all the way through probate administration and final distribution.
+Our wills, estates, and trusts practice at Mast Law Firm have over four decades of experience in meeting the needs of our clients and their families.
+We have followed our estate plans from drafting and execution to revision, probate administration, and final distribution.
 With careful drafting, a will can survive all of these steps intact, minimize taxes, and whether any challenges that dissenters attempt to make.

 We also have over four decades of experience representing clients who are contesting wills or defending against the construction of a will.
 Wills and trusts can be set aside in certain circumstances, such as when the person who executed the will or trust agreement lacked the mental capacity to sign the document or when that person was subjected to the undue influence of another person.